humanmade/aws-analytics/README.md

 add_action( 'init', function () {
   register_field(
-    'endpoint.Location.Country', // The Elasticsearch field to query.
+    'endpoint.Location.Country', // The endpoint object field for the front end.
     __( 'Country' ), // A label for the field.
-    __( 'The visitor country.' ) // Optional description for the field.
     [ // Optional field arguments
+      'column' => 'country', // The database column representing the data in the endpoint object.
+      'description' => __( 'The visitor country.' ) // Optional description for the field.
       'options' => '\\Altis\\Analytics\\Utils\\get_countries', // A callback to provide prepopulated list of options.
       'disable_free_text' => false, // Whether to allow free text to be used or to restrict to available options.
     ]